RamiHann/ChessGame/README.md

 - Thank you to all contributors who have invested their time in improving this chess engine.
 - Special thanks to academic mentors and the online developer community for their continuous support and guidance.
 ```

-This README aims to provide a clear understanding of the project's scope, its technical underpinnings, how to get it running, and how others can contribute.
-Ensure to update the GitHub URL and other specific details as necessary.
-If there are other aspects or specific details you would like to highlight further, please let me know!